bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 ### 4. Build and Deploy the Code

-By Default this project is configured to use the custom Boot Loader.
+By default this project is configured to use the custom Boot Loader.
 To get up and running you'll need to do the following:

+1. Build the software with `make -j4`, confirm that `build/guitarpedal.bin` exists
 1. Put your Daisy Seed into DFU mode.
-2. From the terminal, in the GuitarPedal folder run "make program-boot"
+1. From the terminal, in the GuitarPedal folder run "make program-boot"
-3. Once this finishes installing the custom boot loader on the Daisy Seed, press the Reset button.
+1. Once this finishes installing the custom boot loader on the Daisy Seed, press the Reset button.
 The led will temporary blink for about 3 second.
-4. While the LED is blinking run "make program-dfu"
+1. While the LED is blinking run "make program-dfu"
-5. That's it!
+1. That's it!
+1. If you make code changes, you can simply run `make -j4` to rebuild them, and then rerun the previous 2 steps (reset button + `make program-dfu`)

 If you run into trouble with the bootloader.
 Electro-Smith has better documentation on how to get it working here: https://github.com/electro-smith/libDaisy/blob/master/doc/md/_a7_Getting-Started-Daisy-Bootloader.md